escherpad/luna/README.md

 # Luna, a reactive redux library supporting async reducers

-Redux is a really idea.
+Redux is awesome.
 Here we want to use the reactive-extention (Rxjs) to make it even more awesome.

 ## How to use Luna